Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

-To build the compactification $\overline{\mathcal M}$, we take inspiration by the compactification that Deligne and Mumford \cite{DelMun} described for $\mathcal M_{0,5}$, the moduli space of configurations of five points in $\P^1$.

-Their main idea is to establish an isomorphism between $\M_{0,5}$ and the moduli space of smooth marked conics in $\P^2$ passing through four given points in general position (with the marking that is outside the four given points).
+We take inspiration by the compactification that M. Kapranov \cite{kapranov} described for $\mathcal M_{0,5}$, the moduli space of configurations of five points in $\P^1$.
+His main idea is to establish an isomorphism between $\M_{0,5}$ and the moduli space of smooth marked conics in $\P^2$ passing through four given points in general position (with the marking that is outside the four given points).
 This isomorphism associates to any such marked conic an element in $\M_{0,5}$, that is indeed a $\P^1$ with five punctures.
-The advantage of this isomorphism is that a compactification of the moduli space of smooth marked conics is much easier to get, and it is then straightforward to deduce the desired compactification $\overline{\M_{0,5}}$. \begin{oss} We can see $\P^1$ with five punctures as an rational irregular curve $(\P^1 ,[a]+[b]+[c]+[d]+[e])$.
-Note that the divisor has degree five. \end{oss} We adapt the reasoning of Deligne and Mumford for $\mathcal M$, that is the moduli space of rational irregular curves of the form $(\P^1, [0]+2[1]+[\infty]+[q])$ up to Moebius transformations. \\ We then consider on the other side smooth marked conics in $\P^2$ passing through 3 given points $A,B,C\in \P^2$ in general position, with a prescribed tangent vector $l\in T_A\P^2\setminus \{0\}$.
+The advantage of this isomorphism is that a compactification of the moduli space of smooth marked conics is much easier to get, and it is then straightforward to deduce the desired compactification $\overline{\M_{0,5}}$. \begin{oss} We can see $\P^1$ with five punctures as a rational irregular curve $(\P^1 ,[a]+[b]+[c]+[d]+[e])$.
+Note that the divisor has degree five. \end{oss} We adapt the reasoning to $\mathcal M$, that is the moduli space of rational irregular curves of the form $(\P^1, [0]+2[1]+[\infty]+[q], J)$ up to Moebius transformations. \\ We then consider smooth marked conics in $\P^2$ passing through three given points $A,B,C\in \P^2$ in general position and with a prescribed tangent vector $l\in T_A\P^2\setminus \{0\}$.
 Since we want all these data to be "in general position", we ask the tangent direction $l$ not to point to $B$ or $C$.
-Up to automorphisms of $\P^2$ we can suppose these data to be
+Up to automorphisms of $\P^2$, we can suppose these data to be